 Posts Tagged ‘BikeDFW’

 Mark your calendars!
-Friday, May 17, 2013 is National Bike To Work Day.
+Friday, May 15, 2015 is The League of American Cyclists‘ National Bike To Work Day.
 IF there is ever a day to ride to work, make it this day.
-Think about the positive statement we’ll be making as cyclists, safely using an alternate form of transportation throughout the DFW Metroplex.
+Think about the positive statement we’ll be making as cyclists, safely using an alternate form of transportation.

 TIME: 6:30-9:00 am

 We will be providing snacks, beverages and FREE bicycle safety checks at most stations.

 Let us know you are coming on our Facebook Event Page.

 Last week, BikeTexas hosted their Cyclists In Suits – Bicycle Lobby Day event at the Texas State Capital in Austin, Texas.
 This happens every other year, for more years than some of us have been advocates.
 I think we heard somebody mention that they were on their 9th or 10th visit to the capital.

 Each time, cyclists from all over Texas, strip the lycra, wool and skinny jeans, to put on their best dress clothes.
 Business attire was key to being taken seriously as we represented the cycling community to the Texas State Legislature.

 The bills we’re took to legislators were (links will take you to the text of the bills):